STMicroelectronics/lis2duxs12-rs/examples/mlc_activity_mobile_stm32f401re_embassy/README.md

 - The example uses Embassy's async runtime to efficiently wait for GPIO interrupts.
 - UART output uses blocking writes without DMA.
-- The **`ucf-tool`** enables flexible sensor MLC configuration by converting UCF files into Rust code.
+- The **`ucf-tool`** enables flexible sensor MLC configuration by converting JSON files into Rust code.
 - The environment is `#![no_std]` and `#![no_main]` for embedded Rust applications.
 - Panic behavior is set to halt on panic (`defmt` and `panic_probe`).